firehol/website/README.md

 This tree contains the sources for the FireHOL website:
     http://firehol.org

-The website is built using nanoc, which if you have ruby can be installed as follows:
+The website is built using nanoc, pandoc and nokogiri.
+If you have ruby 1.9+ (on your machine you can install them with gem:

-    sudo gem install nanoc

-In addition we use the pandoc filter, and some HTML parsing which requires some extra gems:

-    sudo gem install pandoc-ruby nokogiri
+    sudo gem install nanoc pandoc-ruby nokogiri

-(note that building nokogiri requires you to have installed ruby-dev on Debian and Ubuntu)
+Note: building pandoc-ruby and nokogiri requires you to have installed the ruby headers (e.g. ruby1.9.1-dev Ubuntu 12.04 and ruby-dev on Debian Wheezy).

 To be able to preview the site with a mini web-server, also install adsf: